About

 She was Chair of the IALP Multilingual-Multicultural Affairs Committee (MMAC) from 2019 to 2022, leading the work with excellent colleagues from across the world to improve the quality of life of individuals with communication disorders irrespective of their heritage and languages used.

-She is strongly engaged in raising awareness of DLD and access to service for multilingual children and regularly tweets and posts on social media to advocate for the SLT profession to improve services in the interest of those who may not be able speak up.
+She is strongly engaged in raising awareness of DLD and access to service for multilingual children and regularly posts in German on Instagram or English on LinkedIn to advocate for the SLT profession to improve services in the interest of those who may not be able speak up.

 Find out more about Wiebke, her work, her publications, her expertise, activities and professional passion, embracing the diversity of children from different cultures, languages and socioeconomic backgrounds and levels of ability to create opportunities for all children to participate in life and reach their full potential.